DanPace725/break_down/AI_start/documentation.md

-# AI Task Breakdown

-This project is a simple web application that allows users to enter a task and receive a breakdown of the task into simple steps.
-The application uses a React frontend to render a form for user input and an Express backend to handle API requests.
-The backend leverages the OpenAI module to generate simple steps for the task and the Supabase module to manage user authentication and store tasks.

-## File Structure
+The AI_start directory contains the following files and technologies:

-- `AI_start/index.js`: This file contains a React component that renders a form for users to enter a task and submit it to the `/api/task` endpoint.
-The response from the server is logged to the console, and the code uses the `useState` hook and `async/await` to manage the state and handle the fetch request.
+1. App.js: A React component that renders a form for users to submit a task.
+It uses the useState hook to manage the task state and a handleSubmit function to send a POST request to the '/api/task' endpoint with the task data.

+2. index.js: A React component that renders the App component and mounts it to the DOM using ReactDOM.render.
+It also imports the necessary React and ReactDOM libraries.

-- `AI_start/server.js`: This file sets up an Express server that listens on a specified port and uses the `body-parser` middleware to parse incoming requests.
-It also imports the `openai` and `supabase` modules.
-When a POST request is made to the `/api/task` endpoint, it extracts the task from the request body, gets the simple steps for the task using the `openai` module, gets the user from the authorization header using the `supabase` module, adds the task and its simple steps to the user's tasks using the `supabase` module, and sends the simple steps as a JSON response.
+3. server.js: An Express server that listens on a specified port and uses the body-parser middleware to parse incoming requests.
+It imports the openai and supabase modules to handle tasks and user data.
+The server has a POST route for the '/api/task' endpoint, which processes the task, interacts with the openai and supabase modules, and sends a JSON response.

-## Setup

-1. Clone the repository.
-2. Install the required dependencies by running `npm install` in the project directory.
-3. Set up the necessary environment variables for the OpenAI and Supabase modules.
-4. Start the development server by running `npm start` in the project directory.

-## Usage

-1. Open the application in your browser.
-2. Enter a task in the input field and click the "Submit" button.
-3. The application will send a POST request to the `/api/task` endpoint with the entered task.
-4. The server will process the request, generate simple steps for the task using the OpenAI module, and store the task and its simple steps in the user's tasks using the Supabase module.
-5. The server will send the simple steps as a JSON response, which will be logged to the console in the frontend.
+4. supabase.js: A JavaScript module that imports the createClient function from the Supabase library and defines two async functions, getUser and addTask.
+These functions interact with the Supabase database to retrieve user objects and insert task objects into the 'tasks' table.

+Technologies used in the AI_start directory include:

+- React for building the user interface components
+- useState hook for managing component state
+- ReactDOM for rendering the components to the DOM
+- Express for setting up the server and handling API routes
+- body-parser middleware for parsing incoming requests
+- openai module for processing tasks
+- Supabase for handling user authentication and database operations